neil7057/beach_hut_society/README.md

 -   #### Test Accounts:
+-   The folowing user accounts were created via the signup function rather than direct sql input to test the signup functionality:

     -   Admin:
+        *   Username: admin@admin.bhas
+        *   Password: 12345678

     -   Normal Users:
+        *   Username: userone@user.com
+        *   Password: 12345678

+        *   Username: usertwo@user.com
+        *   Password: 12345678

+        *   Username: noposts@user.com
+        *   Password: 12345678

+        *   Username: nothing@user.com
+        *   Password: 12345678

 -   #### Sign Up Testing
+    -   The cursor is automatically positiioned at the start of the first input field.

+    -   Accounts are created with a unique ID and posted to the database correctly.
+Each field is correctly validated and the account cannot be created until all fields are populated with the correct minimum and maximum values.

+    -   Email address must be unique and the database is checked for duplicates.
+Password is checked to ensure it has been entered correctly.

+    -   Errors are presented as a Flash message below the sub menu and hero image.

 -   #### Log In Testing
+    -   The cursor is automatically positiioned at the start of the first input field.

+    -   Email address and password are validated against the database.

+    -   Errors are presented as a Flash message below the sub menu and hero image.

 -   #### Thread Post Testing
+    -   The cursor is automatically positiioned at the start of the first input field.

+    -   The user must be logged in for the 'Post' options to appear.
+Duplicate Post titles are permitted.
+Fields are validated for minimum character rules.
+Title and content body are mandatory fields.

+    -   A maximum of 4 tags can be added.
+Attempting to add a fifth generates a suitable error.
+Tags are optional.

+    -   Errors are presented as a Flash message below the sub menu and hero image.

+    -   Successful submission generates a confirmation Flash message and creates a record on the Thread table linked to the correct User.
+This is tested by online enquiry and psql query in the cli.

+    -   Users can edit and delete their own threads only and menus only appear if the logged in user has the correct permissions.

+    -   Admin users can edit and delete all posts.

+    #### Thread Enquiry Testing
+    -   The Home page displays a list of posts(threads) together with the first comment (if any) with most recent presented first.
+If Logged in, Comment, Edit and Delete buttons are presented according to thread and comment owner and admin status.
+This was tested extensively with teh various test accounts.

+    -   When Logged in the Home page also displays a summary of the User profile with a link to 'View My Posts'.
+        -   This presents a list of all threads created by the current logged in user, together with all associated comments.
+        -   If there are no Threads then comments owned by the current user are displayed.
+        -   If there are neither threads nor posts then a suitable message is diaplayed with an invittaion to create a post.

+    -   Where a thread contains multiple comments, a 'View Full Post' button is presented.
+This displays the Thead post and all associated comments.

+    -   Signifiicant testing was carried out using the test logins to simulate all the above scenarios, specifically that correct permissions were being applied to thread and comment edit and delete functions.

+    -   Edits were correctly applied to the database.
+Records were correctly deleted, including and associated records by cascade.

--   #### Comments Testing
+-   #### Comments Creation Testing

+    -   The cursor is automatically positiioned at the start of the first input field.

+    -   The user must be logged in for the 'Comment' option to appear.
+The comment body is validated for minimum character rules.
+Content body is a mandatory field.

+    -   Errors are presented as a Flash message below the sub menu and hero image.

+    -   Successful submission generates a confirmation Flash message and creates a record on the Comments table linked to the correct Thread and User.
+This is tested by online enquiry and psql query in the cli.

+     -   Users can edit and delete their own comments only and menus only appear if the logged in user has the correct permissions.

+    -   Admin users can edit and delete all comments.

+    #### Comments Enquiry Testing

+    -   The cursor is automatically positiioned at the start of the first input field.

+    -   The user must be logged in for the 'Comment' option to appear.
+The comment body is validated for minimum character rules.
+Content body is a mandatory field.

+    -   Errors are presented as a Flash message below the sub menu and hero image.

+    -   Successful submission generates a confirmation Flash message and creates a record on the Comments table linked to the correct Thread and User.
+This is tested by online enquiry and psql query in the cli.

+     -   Users can edit and delete their own comments only and menus only appear if the logged in user has the correct permissions.

+    -   Admin users can edit and delete all comments.

 -   #### Tags Testing

+    -   The Tags button directs to the 'Browse Tags' page where users can view existing category tags and add new ones.

+    -   Only administrators can delete tags, so the option is hidden for ordinary users.

+    -   For Adding Tags:

+        -   The cursor is automatically positiioned at the start of the first input field.

+        -   Tag Case is forced to lowercase.
+Duplicate Tags are not permitted.

+        -   Errors are presented as a Flash message below the sub menu and hero image.

 -   #### Manage Users Testing

+    -   Accessible from the 'Users' button visible only to administrators.

+    -   Once selected for Edit:

+        -   The cursor is automatically positiioned at the start of the first input field.

+        -   The form is pre-populated with existing database values.

+        -   Changes to values are validated.
+The databse is only updated for values that have changed.

+        -   Each field was updated in turn and also the form was submitted with no changes.
+Results were checked by online enquiry and via psql and were as anticipated.

+        -   Admin status toggle was checked and worked as expected.

+        -   Errors are presented as a Flash message below the sub menu and hero image.

 -   #### Manage Contacts Testing

+    -   Accessible from the 'Contacts' button visible only to administrators.

+    -   There is a separate entry for each contact message created.
+Field titles are minimised as this is an admin page so they really should be familiar with record layout.

+    -   The only option is to 'Delete' which removes the record from the database.
+This was checked by online enquiry and psql query.

+    -   Error and success Flash messages are presented below the sub menu and hero image.

 -   #### Search Function Testing

+    -   It's possible to search on content within the tags, thread title and thread body content whether logged in or not.

+    -   This was tested with a variety of search terms and produced expected results.

+    -   Searches for non existent content produces an empty search page.
+Searches are case insensitive.

 -   #### Contact Testing

-Testing was performed to ensure that
+    -   Testing was performed to ensure that

-The form on the contact page was tested to ensure it functioned as expected when correct and incorrect data was input.
+    -   The form on the contact page was tested to ensure it functioned as expected when correct and incorrect data was input.

-Specifically:
+    -   Specifically:

--   Missing one or more input field:
-    An error was highlighted to the user and the form could not be submitted.
+        -   Missing one or more input field: An error was highlighted to the user and the form could not be submitted.

--   Incorrect email format:
-    An error was highlighted to the user and the form could not be submitted.
+        -   Incorrect email format: An error was highlighted to the user and the form could not be submitted.

--   Form completed correctly with valid information in all fields:
-    The form is able to be submitted.
+        -   Form completed correctly with valid information in all fields: The form is able to be submitted.

         -   Form textarea will only accept a minimum of 1 and a maximum of 280 characters.

--   Succesful submission of the contacts/feedback form: A confirmation message is displayed.
+        -   Succesful submission of the contacts/feedback form: A confirmation Flash message is displayed.

--   Incorrect submission was emulated by temporarily amending emailJS validation information to force an error.
-The "failed" confirmation message was displayed as expected and could be dismissed.

 - ### Links Testing